Privacy Policy

 9.1.
 Data breach notification:

-We will notify you within 72 hours of discovering an incident, in accordance with Article 23 of the Personal Data Protection Law No. 91/2025/QH15.
+We will notify you within 72 hours of discovering the incident, pursuant to Article 23 of the Personal Data Protection Law 91/2025/QH15.

 9.2.
 Other data subject requests: